Mark-O-S/trade-boost/README.md

 <img src="assets/images/footer-hover.jpg">

-**The third is the Hero Image section**, each page has the same hero image that is displayed underneath of the navigation bar.
+**The third is the Hero Image section**, this is the third common structure.
+Each page has the same hero image that is displayed underneath of the navigation bar.

 There will be text written inside of each hero image, for example:
 - On the Home page, there will be text saying "Welcome to Trade Boost" centered with additional text underneath.